element207/element207.github.io/_posts/2017-08-14-OSG-VS2015-TroubleShooting.md

 It should look like following steps:
 {% highlight shell %}
 1. Create a empty win32 console application.
-2. add OSG lib to project properties
+2. Add OSG lib to project properties
-3. add codes to show a 3D model
+3. Add codes to show a 3D model
-4. compile and run application.
+4. Compile and run application.
 {% endhighlight %}

 **OSG Hello World**
 for more details check another tutorial: [OSG Hello World Example]({{ site.baseurl }}{% post_url 2017-08-10-my-first-blog %}){: .btn .btn--info}
 {: .notice--info}

-Normally codes will look like this:
+Normally codes will be like this:
 {% highlight C++ %}

 #ifdef _DEBUG